Blog

 PART 2: GLUTAMATE SENSITIVITY REAL?
 MYTHS ABOUT GLUTAMATE, MSG AND MORE

-This article aims to review the current literature available to disentangle fact from fiction regarding dietary glutamates, MSG and glutamate sensitivity:
+This article aims to review the current literature available to disentangle fact from fiction regarding dietary glutamates, MSG, and glutamate sensitivity:

 • Part 1 introduces glutamate and its functions in the body, possible benefits, and myths pertaining to MSG consumption.

-Toxicity & Safety: Are there Side Effects to Consuming Glutamate?
+Toxicity & Safety: Are There Side Effects to Consuming Glutamate?

 Excessive glutamate consumption has been associated with adverse effects.
 However, most people do not consume it in sufficient quantities to experience problems.
 At acceptable concentrations, studies confirm that it is safe.

-Added free glutamate in the form of MSG, hydrolyzed proteins, protein isolates, maltodextrin, and yeast extracts typically increase concentrations above that found in natural wholefoods.
+Added free glutamate in the form of MSG, hydrolyzed proteins, protein isolates, maltodextrin, and yeast extracts typically increase concentrations above that found in natural whole foods.
 Therefore it is reasonable to conclude that a diet high in these refined products may contain sufficient levels of free glutamates to pose a risk to health.
 This is especially true of susceptible individuals and infants.

 Safe and Toxic Glutamate Concentrations

 It’s difficult to say for sure at what dose free glutamate may be unsafe to consume, both as a once-off amount and chronically.
-MSG is one of the most studied forms of free glutamate and is also often a by-product present in other refined flavor enhancing agents and protein formulations.
+MSG is one of the most studied forms of free glutamate and is also often a by-product present in other refined flavor-enhancing agents and protein formulations.

 Evaluations for MSG toxicity concluded[1]: